FREQUENTLY ASKED QUESTIONS

-A: We plan on maintaining ownership and control for many years to come.
-However, we are evaluating different potential operating and capital partners.
+A: We are evaluating different potential operating and capital partners.
 We will be careful to select partners that understand and can appropriately contribute to Venice and our vision.

 Q: What community outreach have you done?

-A: Over two plus years we have had 14 community meetings, (9 with the Land Use and Planning Committee (LUPC) of the Venice Neighborhood Council), the Venice Place Project Team responded to the concerns of community members with 4 rounds of major project changes.
+A: Over four plus years we have had 16 community meetings, including 9 with the Land Use and Planning Committee (LUPC) of the Venice Neighborhood Council and a Los Angeles Zoning Administrator public hearing.
 The end result was a well-vetted project that fully complies with the Venice Specific Plan, the Coastal Land Use Plan and City of Los Angeles Zoning Code.